top of page

 To say this was a hard time is the biggest understatement I could possibly make, and yet I kept smiling, trying to keep it together.
 That was my biggest mistake!

-Putting on a brave face and glossing over something doesn’t get rid of it.
+Putting on a brave face and glossing over something doesn’t get rid of it

 As a child, emotions were taboo.
 We were the family that never spoke about the elephant in the room, even when the elephant was crushing you to death.
-I learned that uncomfortable feelings were not a fit for conversation at the dinner table or anywhere else for that matter.
+I learned that uncomfortable feelings were not fit for conversation at the dinner table or anywhere else for that matter.
 All of this stiff upper lip taught me that my needs didn’t matter and that I needed to carry on being productive and useful to others at all costs, denying my own pain.

 This meant even though I was in agony and so exhausted that I could barely lift the cement bags I had as arms and legs, I could not ask for help.
 I felt so much shame that I was a burden to my family and society that I flushed bright red every time my online groceries were delivered to my door.
 I did not feel I deserved to have the help, even though I could not see a way to hold my baby and push a trolley in a wheelchair.